olebole/irafdoc/doc/astutil.ccdtime.rst

   <dt><b>CCDTIME V2.11.2</b></dt>
   <!-- Sec='REVISIONS' Level=0 Label='CCDTIME' Line='CCDTIME V2.11.2' -->
   <dd>The incorrect usage of a 1 mag/airmass extinction was fixed by adding an
-  expected <tt>"extinction"</tt> entry in the filter entries.
+  expected <span style="font-family: monospace;">"extinction"</span> entry in the filter entries.
 Note that old files will still give the same result by using an extinction of 1 if the keyword is not found.
   The database keywords can not be indexed by telescope, filter, and/or